Find a Part Now

 Coupé and cabriolet

-Design of a replacement for the two-door Pontons began in 1957.
-Since most of the chassis and drivetrain were to be unified with the saloon, the scope was focused on the exterior styling.
-Mercedes chose the work of engineer Paul Bracq, which featured a more square, subtle rear-end treatment, more evocative of the later squarish styling of the subsequent W108/W109 than the sharp-edged tailfins of the saloon.
+Design of a replacement for the graceful two-door W128 220 SE coupe and cabriolet began in 1957.
+Since most of the chassis and drivetrain were to be unified with the W111 saloon, the focus was on interior and exterior styling.
+Mercedes chose the work of designer Paul Bracq, which featured a more square, subtle rear-end treatment evocative of the clean modern styling of his mid-1960s W108/W109 to come than the pointed-fin Heckflosse adopted throughout the rest of the Mercedes model line.
+The result was the 220 SE, distinct from the rest of the W111 line (but ultimately sharing its bodywork with the 3.0 L M189 powered W112 300 SE coupe introduced a year later).
+Interiors were unique, and lavish compared to the W111 sedans.

-Despite its smaller engine, the 280 SE could outperform the early 1950s M189 powered 300 SE, resulting in the more expensive model's retirement.
+Despite its smaller engine, 280 SE could outperform the larger, heavier M189-powered 300 SE, resulting in the engine’s retirement in the more expensive model.

 A final model was added in August 1969, the 280 SE 3.5, the first Mercedes post-War coupé with more than 3 litres.
-The car was fitted with the brand-new M116 3499 cc V8.
+The car was fitted with the brand-new 3.5 L M116 V8.
 It produced 200 hp (150 kW) at 5800 rpm, and a top speed of 210 km/h (130 mph) (205 km/h (127 mph) with automatic transmission) and a 0-100 km/h (62 mph) at 9.5 seconds (11.5 for the automatic transmission).
 As one of several changes to modernize the aging design a lower, wider grille was incorporated and the facelifted model is often by the Germans referred to as the "flachkühler".
 The new grille was not a side-effect of enlarging the engine compartment to accommodate the V8 despite popular belief.
 Front and rear bumpers were also modified with the addition of rubber rub strips; the rear lenses changed to a flatter cleaner design.
 This change was carried across to the standard 280 SE.
-As the top of its range, the 280 SE 3.5 is seen as an ideological successor to the W112 300 SE, though it lacked the W112's air suspension.
+As the top of its range, the 280 SE 3.5 is seen in some ways as an ideological successor to the W112 300 SE coupe, though it lacked the W112's interior appointments, and air suspension.

 The indirect replacement for the coupé was the C107 SLC, which was a hardtop coupé version of the SL roadster, with no link with the S Class range.
 The true successor of the W111/12 coupé was the C126 (SEC) coupé of 1981.
 As the R107 SL grew bigger and more luxury oriented, it assumed the position of the top of the range convertible, which meant the true four-seater convertible would disappear from Mercedes-Benz's lineup for nearly two-decades, until the A124 in 1992.